guglielmopadula/HPCAssignment02/README.md

 - mpic++ -fopenmp testbinding.cc -o testbinding

-How to run the code for the tree (example with 6 OMP threads nested in 4 MPI threads):
+How to run the code for the testbinding (example with 6 OMP threads nested in 4 MPI threads):

 OMP_NUM_THREADS=6 mpirun -np 4 --map-by slot:PE=6 ./testbinding 2>/dev/null